PankajVirendraModi/9th-Resume-Challenge/ad-hoc-requests.md

 | Home Care         | 79.63          | 3    |
 | Personal Care     | 31.06          | 4    |
 | Grocery & Staples | 18.05          | 5    |

+> [!NOTE]
+The Above Query and the output table(question no 04) shows the ISU percentage and rank for different categories of products for the Diwali campaign.
+The purpose of this analysis is to measure the impact of the promo on the sales of different categories of products.
+The main findings are:
+> * The Home Appliances category had the highest ISU percentage (244.23) and rank (1) among all categories.
+> * The Combo1 category had the second highest ISU percentage (202.36) and rank (2) among all categories.
+> * The Home Care category had the third highest ISU percentage (79.63) and rank (3) among all categories.
+> * The Personal Care category had the fourth highest ISU percentage (31.06) and rank (4) among all categories.
+> * The Grocery & Staples category had the lowest ISU percentage (18.05) and rank (5) among all categories.
+> * The ISU percentage indicates the percentage increase in sales units after the promo compared to before the promo.
+A higher ISU percentage means a higher impact of the promo on the sales of that category.

 ## 5. Create a report featuring the Top 5 products, ranked by Incremental Revenue Percentage (IR%), across all campaigns.
 The report will provide essential information including product name, category, and ir%.